Water Softener Parts: A Complete Guide to Understanding Your System

 Installed before the water softener, this filter removes dirt, sand, and other particulates that could clog or damage the resin bed and control valve.

-- Resin beads exchange sodium ions for calcium and magnesium ions
+- Resin beads exchange sodium ions for calcium and magnesium ions, removing hardness minerals.

 Maintenance Tips for Each Part